 If you continue walking away from the square, you’ll hit Toompea Hill.
 It forms the northern border of the Old Town and is home to the Toompea Castle.
 The Castle is now used by the Estonian parliament.

-City Parks and Gardens
+Free Things to do in Tallinn – City Parks and Gardens

 Although Tallinn is a fairly small city, it is packed with green spaces!
 A lot of them are small sculptured gardens, like Tammsaare Park, where people mainly sit around admiring trees.
 Others however are important gathering places with monuments and historical remnants.
 There are also walking trails and lookouts.
 Probably the most interesting part of some of these parks is how they came to be.

-Commandant’s Garden (Komandandi Aed) and Governor’s Garden (Kuberneri Aed)
+Free Things to do in Tallinn – Commandant’s Garden (Komandandi Aed) and Governor’s Garden (Kuberneri Aed)

 In between Harjumägi/Harju Gate Hill and Toompea Hill are two small gardens.
 Commandant’s Garden was named for the house on its corner where the Commander-in-chief used to live.